yousifpatti/participation_marker/README.md

-# Attendance Marker
+# Participation Marker

-The Attendance Marker project is designed to help track the attendance of ENGG7811 students.
-It provides a convenient way to mark attendance and keep a record of attendance data.
+The Participation Marker project is designed to help track the participation of ENGG7811 students.
+It provides a convenient way to mark participation and keep a record of participation data.

 ## Installation

-To install the Attendance Marker project, please follow these steps:
+To install the Participation Marker project, please follow these steps:

 1. Ensure that you have Python 3 installed on your system.
 If not, you can download and install it from the official Python website (https://www.python.org).